dynac-source/DYNAC-download/readme.txt

 You may view the plots by typing " plotit ".
 There is a minor problem with plotit for the WINDOWS version: the first time you use it it may complain about not finding 3 files.
 Ignore this message.
-Details on "plotit" may be found in chapter 7 of the DYNAC help file.
+Details on "plotit" may be found in chapter 7 of the DYNAC User Guide.

 Users can change the default gnuplot terminal by changing plotit using the -tt option.
 For this, open the plot it script in dynamic/bin and append